University Code of Procedure for Alleged Misconduct in Research (2012)

 B. DEFINITION OF MISCONDUCT IN RESEARCH

-"Misconduct in research" means (1) fabrication, falsification, plagiarism, or other serious deviation from accepted practices in proposing, carrying out, or reporting results from research, or (2) failure to meet material legal or University requirements governing research.
+"Misconduct in research" means (1) fabrication, falsification, plagiarism, or other serious deviation from accepted practices in proposing, carrying out, and reviewing research, or in reporting results from research, or (2) failure to meet material legal or University requirements governing research.
 This definition does not include honest error or honest differences in interpretations or judgments of data.

 Upon receipt of the allegation the Chairperson (or Vice Chairperson as circumstance may demand) shall promptly supply a copy of the charge to the Executive Vice president under whose campus jurisdiction the person subject to the allegations (the respondent) conducted the questioned activity.
 Within ten days of receiving the allegation the Chairperson shall inform the respondent of the allegations, with particulars, although the identity of the complainant need not necessarily be disclosed.
-Within three working days of receiving the allegation, the Chairperson will appoint a subcommittee of three members (one as chair) of the Research Integrity Committee to conduct a preliminary inquiry into the matter, examining whether the allegation substantively alleges misconduct in research as defined above, and whether it merits investigation.
+Within three working days of receiving the allegation, the Chairperson will appoint a subcommittee of three members (one as chair)—at least two of whom shall come from the membership of the Research Integrity Committee and one of whom may be a subject matter expert appointed from the full-time faculty of the University—to conduct a preliminary inquiry into the matter, examining whether the allegation substantively alleges misconduct in research as defined above, and whether it merits investigation.
 In creating the subcommittee the Chairperson shall attempt to avoid any appointment that may involve a conflict of interest or the appearance of a conflict of interest.
 At least one member of the subcommittee shall come from a campus other than the campus where the respondent's work has been carried out.
 The respondent shall be notified of the membership of the subcommittee.
 The complainant shall be available to the subcommittee from the inception of its operation.

 During this inquiry stage, the subcommittee may consult with persons other than the complainant and respondent, as the subcommittee deems appropriate, including experts from outside the University.
 The subcommittee may require the respondent, the complainant and any material witness to furnish the original copies of relevant records under the control of these persons, respectively (a copy of these originals will be provided at committee expense, upon the request of any such person).
 In all proceedings in which he or she appears before the subcommittee the respondent may be advised by counsel or other advisor.
 The subcommittee shall accept evidence or representations as may from time to time be submitted by respondent during the subcommittee's inquiry.